Search: 1270 results

 And the seven thin heads made a meal of the good heads.
 And when Pharaoh was awake he saw it was a dream.

-And behold, seven other kine came up after them, poor, and very ill-formed, and lean-fleshed such as I never saw in all the land of Egypt for badness.
+And behold, seven other heifers coming up after them, poor and evil exceedingly, in form, and thin in flesh I saw not like them in all the land of Egypt for evil.

 And I saw in my dream, and behold, seven ears came up on one stalk, full and good.